nifemibosun/mini-lang/README.md

 ## Project Status
 Mini is currently in its very early stages.

-Contributing
+## Contributing
-Contributions are very much welcomed!
+Contributions are very much welcomed(check the contribution guide for help on how to do so)!